-NOTE: Information on the health focus areas was not reported by the following projects: eMobile in Angola, B4MCN in Burundi, B-MNCH in Uganda, Pfizer Project Bugiri in Uganda and IREACH in Indonesia.
+NOTE: Information on the health focus areas was not received in time from the following projects: eMobile in Angola, B4MCN in Burundi, B-MNCH in Uganda, Pfizer Project Bugiri in Uganda and IREACH in Indonesia.
 LMHK in Ethiopia reported relevance to the following additional health focus areas: Non-communicable diseases, Other chronic conditions & disabilities, and Violence.